-- 4.1.1 An assessment of the buildability and construction programme for Route 1 has been carried out for both bridge and tunnel options.
+- 4.1.1 An assessment of the buildability and construction programme for Route 1 has been carried out.
 This has taken into account the constraints of working within the heavily trafficked and constrained M25/ A282 corridor.
 Route 1 has significant construction challenges, and these are discussed in this section. - 4.1.2 The outline construction programme is shown in Figure 4.1.
-The estimated overall construction duration for Route 1 is 80 months, including a 20 month advanced works stage which would include mobilisation.
+The estimated overall construction duration for Route 1 is about six and a half years, including a 20 month advanced works stage which would include mobilisation.